dotnet/dotNext/docs/features/reflection/fast.md

 Fast Reflection
 ====
 Invocation of reflected members in .NET is slow.
 This happens because late-binding [invocation](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.methodbase.invoke) should provide type check of arguments for each call.
 DotNext Reflection library provides a way to invoke reflected members in strongly typed manner.
 It means that invocation parameters are typed and type safety is guaranteed by compiler.
 Moreover, this feature allows to invoke members with the same performance as they called without reflection.
 The reflected member can be converted into appropriate delegate instance for caching and further invocation.
-The reflection process are still performed dynamically and based on .NET reflection.
+The binding process still performed dynamically and based on .NET reflection.

 [Reflector](../../api/DotNext.Reflection.Reflector.yml) class provides methods for reflecting class members.
 The type of delegate instance which represents reflected member describes the signature of the method or constructor.
 But what the developer should do if one of constructor or method parameteters has a type that is not visible from the calling code (e.g. type has **internal** visibility modifier and located in third-party library)?
 This issue is covered by Reflection library with help of the following special delegate types:
 * [Function&lt;A, R&gt;](../../api/DotNext.Function-2.yml) for static methods with return type